CuUwrRobotics/workflow/README.md

 We'll be developing with branches.
 Specifically, when developing any new features or making an changes, create a branch for it named `dev-[short-description]`.
 If you're doing a bugfix from `master` or `stable` branches, call them `hotfix-[desc]`.

 **Please do not commit directly to the `master` branch!** When making a single-file commit online through GitHub, you can just choose the "Create a new branch for this commit and start a pull request." radio button before commiting.
 Otherwise, just create a new branch and create a pull request when done working on it.

+Once you are done working on a the branch, you can create a Pull Request on GitHub.
+Request Review by the person who is listed in the [file header](#File-Headers).
+If you can't find an author, request the repository owner or the head of the team.

 When naming branches and any files, use lowercase letters and dashes (Ex. this-is-a-branch).